tito-arch/ICBN-International/content/posts/know-fred-talks-fighting.md

 Currently his YouTube channel stands at **70.2** **thousand** subscribers with a total of **24 million** channel views as of the writing of this article.

-In conclusion, _Fred Beck_ is a good example and inspiration to young people that it is still possible. _Fred Beck_’s consistency and passion for journalism is truly exceptional.
+In conclusion, _Fred Beck_ is a good example and inspiration to young people showing that it is still possible. _Fred Beck_’s consistency and passion for journalism is truly exceptional.